TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Maintenance.rst

     operation which is performed as quickly as possible.

 Also, deleting processed files while editors are active is not ideal.
-Preferably, lock the TYPO3 Backend before you remove the processed files.
+Preferably, lock the TYPO3 backend before you remove the processed files.